 Enrolled students: It is absolutely crucial that you attend the first three laboratory periods.
 Failure to do so may result in your spot in the laboratory section being given to another student.
 Notify the laboratory coordinator (chem200@sdsu.edu before the first week of class) if you must miss a laboratory period in the first week of the semester for a legitimate reason.
-You must be able to attend the laboratory section of CHEM 200 or 202 for which you are enrolled; otherwise, you must drop the course and attempt to waitlist a different section that you can attend.
+You must be able to attend the laboratory section of CHEM 200/202 for which you are enrolled; otherwise, you must drop the course and attempt to waitlist a different section that you can attend.
 If you decide to drop the course, inform the laboratory coordinator by email as soon as possible so your place can be given to a waitlister.

 Waitlist: If you are attempting to waitlist CHEM 200 or 202, you should attend every possible lab section, discussion, and lecture that will fit into your schedule.
 And keep track of which discussion and lab you attended.
-Please go to the CHEM 200 website: sdsuchem200.sdsu.edu for materials for this course.
+Go to the chem200 website to find information regarding resources for you to not miss any assignments as a waitlister.
 Remember, you are 100% responsible for all assignments that are due and to keep up with the work.
 Waitlist students who are attempting to register for the course should email: chem200@sdsu.edu with their name and RedID info ASAP.